Thursday, May 15, 2025

 oil on panel, 18" x 14"

 This is a painting of the Russian ballerina Polina Seminova, who I used as the subject of a painting workshop conducted by Jacob Dhein on the figure in motion.
 I may do more to it after the last layer of paint dries.
 Lots of paint on this one.
+Updated 4/14/2025: Made some changes, adding a few more color notes here and there.

 Thursday, March 27, 2025